simongonzalezdc/kyanite.sh/docs/archive/enhancement-mobile.md

 ## Scope Control

 ### What We're Building
-✅ Lightweight capture tool
+âœ… Lightweight capture tool
-✅ Visual feedback companion
+âœ… Visual feedback companion
-✅ Mobile-first experience
+âœ… Mobile-first experience
-✅ Sync to TUI
+âœ… Sync to TUI

 ### What We're NOT Building
-❌ Full writing environment
+âŒ Full writing environment
-❌ AI features (use TUI)
+âŒ AI features (use TUI)
-❌ Knowledge base (use TUI)
+âŒ Knowledge base (use TUI)
-❌ Multi-song management
+âŒ Multi-song management
-❌ Complex editor
+âŒ Complex editor
-❌ Desktop-first design
+âŒ Desktop-first design

 **The Rule:** If it takes more than 2 minutes, hand it off to the TUI.